Bhavya980/Forex-rates/README.md

 ## Implementation details

-- Since there was a limitation of the third-party provider which supports a maximum of 1000 requests per day, I have used a local storage where all the curency exchange rates will be stored.
+- Since there was a limitation of the third-party provider which supports a maximum of 1000 requests per day, I have used a local storage where all the currency exchange rates will be stored.
 - I have used a ListBuffer as a local storage which is not an appropriate way to store data.
 However, to keep the assignment simple, I have still used it.
 A better way to store the data would be a database.